UcarLab/UcarLab/_members/sathyabaarathi.md

   github: ""
 ---

 I'm a trained computational immunologist, interested in understaning the immune system's response to infections and vaccinations.
-My current research involves analysing systems serological, scRNAseq, and snATC-seq data to identify pre-vaccination correlates of  pneumococcal and seasonal influenza vaccines in older adults.
+My current research involves analysing systems serological, scRNA-seq, and snATC-seq data to identify pre-vaccination correlates of  pneumococcal and seasonal influenza vaccines in older adults.
 Ultimately, I aim to discover blood biomarkers that can effectively differentiate between vaccine responders and non-responders.